Adapting Persefone

 Changing the region

-To apply Persefone to a new region, you need to create new input maps of land cover and farmplots.
+To apply Persefone to a new region, you need to create new input maps of land cover, field geometries, and soil type, and download the local weather data.
 How to do so is described here.

 Adding new animal species